 To comply with Federal Title IV regulations, Indian River State College is required to determine prior to the release of any financial aid that the student has attended at least one session of each class.
 This determination is made by the student’s physical attendance in a class room, or if an online class, completing an assignment or other activity as prescribed by the course syllabus.
 Faculty are required to report this attendance for each class during the first five (5) calendar days following the end of the drop period.

 For classes that follow the standard academic calendar, the last day for 100% refund is defined in the Academic Calendar.
 The Attendance Confirmation window opens the following day and closes five (5) calendar days later.
 For Special Registration classes, the last day of 100% refund for any class section is the "Refund" date noted on the online class roster.
 The Attendance Confirmation window is open for five (5) calendar days for instructors to complete their attendance verification.
-The Attendance Confirmation deadline for each class may also be found on the Attendance Confirmation roster.
-These rosters may be accessed through the online grading system.
-An email reminder of the attendance confirmation verification is sent to faculty for all classes.
+Attendance should be confirmed through the Verify Participation Roster in Workday.

 Attendance Confirmation Instructions: